imarc/handbook/strategy.markdown

 ### Web Analytics Audit

 Objective
-:	Help clients understand where their site has performed well or poorly.
+:	Help clients understand how their site has performed well or poorly.

 Tasks
 :	Explore trends and patterns in user activity, content, and page flows.